laravel/docs/queues.md

         }
     }

 Using the `looping` method on the `Queue` [facade](/docs/{{version}}/facades), you may specify callbacks that execute before the worker attempts to fetch a job from a queue.
-For example, you might register a Closure to rollback any transactions that were left open by a previously failed job:
+For example, you might register a closure to rollback any transactions that were left open by a previously failed job:

     Queue::looping(function () {
         while (DB::transactionLevel() > 0) {